Deceptive Planning for Resource Allocation: Introduction

-We model the predictions of the adversaries via maximum entropy principle \cite{jaynes1957information, ziebart2008maximum}.
-Specifically, inspired by the experimental studies from the psychology literature \cite{gergely1995taking}, we assume that the adversaries expect the autonomous team to reach their final allocation in the environment through shortest trajectories with a certain degree of inefficiency.
-Based on our prior work \cite{savas2021deceptive}, we generate the expected behavior by solving a constrained optimization problem that combines a cost minimization objective with an entropy regularization.
+We model the prior prediction of the adversary via the maximum entropy principle~\cite{jaynes1957information, ziebart2008maximum}.
+Specifically, inspired by the experimental studies from the psychology literature~\cite{gergely1995taking}, we assume that the adversary expects the autonomous team to reach their final allocation in the environment through the shortest paths with a certain degree of inefficiency.
+We generate the expected behavior by solving a constrained optimization problem that combines a cost minimization objective with an entropy regularization.

-We model the behavior of the autonomous team in the environment as a Markov decision process (MDP).
-MDPs model sequential decision-making problems under uncertainty and have been widely used to control the high-level behavior of autonomous agents in various applications \cite{feinberg2012handbook, Puterman, dolgov2006resource,hibbard2020minimizing, witwicki2017autonomous}.
+We model the behavior of the team in the environment as a Markov decision process (MDP).
+MDPs model sequential decision-making problems under uncertainty and have been widely used to control the high-level behavior of autonomous agents in various applications~\cite{feinberg2012handbook, Puterman, dolgov2006resource,hibbard2020minimizing, witwicki2017autonomous}.
 We utilize MDPs to synthesize a strategy that controls the density of the team members in the environment while they progress toward achieving the desired final resource allocation.
-In particular, we aim to synthesize a strategy that maximizes the deceptiveness of the transient behavior while guaranteeing that the desired final allocation is eventually achieved.
+Specifically, we synthesize a strategy that maximizes the deceptiveness of the transient behavior while guaranteeing the attainment of the intended final allocation.

-We quantify the deceptiveness of the autonomous team's behavior as a function of the statistical distance between the observed behavior and the behavior expected for achieving the true objective.
+We quantify the deceptiveness of the team's behavior as a function of the statistical distance between the observed behavior and the behavior expected to achieve the true objective.
 In particular, we consider two types of deception, namely, exaggeration and ambiguity, and show how Kullback-Leibler divergence between certain distributions can be used to develop deception metrics.